Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: Fermi GRB Sample and Redshift Estimation

 which can be rewritten as

-where $d_l$ is the luminosity distance and $F_p$ is the bolometric peak flux at 64 ms time intervals (in units of $\mathrm{erg\,cm^{-2}\,s^{-1}}$).
-The pseudo redshift of each burst can be estimated using the spectral parameters of the Band function \citep{Band93} and the 64 ms peak photon flux $P$.
-With the pseudo redshift, we can further calculate the peak bolometric luminosity $L$ in the 1--$10^5$ keV rest-frame energy range.
+where $d_l$ is the luminosity distance and $F_p$ is the source-frame peak bolometric flux at 64 ms time intervals (in units of $\mathrm{erg\,cm^{-2}\,s^{-1}}$).
+The pseudo redshift of each burst can be estimated using the spectral parameters of the Band function \citep{Band93} and the 64 ms peak photon flux $P$ in the 10--1000 keV observer-frame energy band.
+With the pseudo redshift, we can further calculate the peak bolometric luminosity $L$ in the 1--$10^5$ keV source-frame energy range.
 In our calculations, we adopt the spectral parameters from the \emph{Fermi}/GBM burst catalog.
-For items that lack records, the low- and high-energy photon spectral indices are set to $\alpha=-1$ and $\beta=-2.25$ \citep{2000ApJS..126...19P,2006ApJS..166..298K}, and $E_p$ is randomly selected from the observed values.
+Our sample contains 181 sGRBs without spectral parameter measurements.
+For these events, we set $\alpha=-1$ and $\beta=-2.25$ \citep{2000ApJS..126...19P,2006ApJS..166..298K}, while $E_p$ is randomly drawn from the observed distribution of \emph{Fermi} sGRBs with spectral measurements. \cite{2018MNRAS.473.3385P} demonstrated that this method statistically reproduces the pseudo redshifts of long GRBs with known redshifts.
+This approach is justified because \emph{Fermi}/GBM, as a wide-band detector, samples the $E_p$ space with minimal energy-dependent selection bias.
+Furthermore, \cite{p2018} applied this method to estimate the pseudo redshifts of sGRBs.
 The pseudo redshift--luminosity distribution of 512 sGRBs is shown in Figure~\ref{fig:L-Z}.
 Since the maximum redshift observed for sGRBs is 2.609, we exclude those bursts with pseudo-redshifts $z>3$.
 Hereafter, we use 478 sGRBs with $P\geq4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$ and $z\leq3$ for further analysis.